cscart/docs/en/user_guide/orders/actions_on_orders/view_orders.rst

 .. hint::

-    Click on the name of the corresponding column to sort orders by IDs, statuses, names, totals, or email addresses of users who placed the orders.
+    Click on the name of the corresponding column to sort orders by their IDs, statuses, and totals, as well as phone numbers, email addresses, or names of users who placed the orders.

 .. image:: img/view_orders.png
     :align: center
     :alt: View the list of orders in the Administration panel under Orders → View orders.

-Use the search form on the right to display only those orders that satisfy a certain criterion or a combination of multiple criteria.
+Use the search form on the right to display only those orders that meet certain criteria.
 By default, the form allows you to filter orders by:

 * customer's name.